-The position of Coventry Local Authority, is that the wearing of face coverings in primary schools is a personal choice - for parents and staff - and therefore they can be worn if this is the parent or staff member preference.
-If face coverings are worn, they should not generally be worn in classrooms, only for communal areas and moving around.
-The Department for Education has stated that wearing face masks in class will affect speaking and listening, behaviour and engagement in learning.
+The position of Coventry Local Authority, is that children's wearing of face coverings in primary schools is a parental choice and therefore they can be worn if this is the parent preference.
+As per the guidance however, if face coverings are worn, they should not generally be worn in classrooms, only for communal areas and moving around.

 If face coverings are worn, this must be done so following a strict procedure to minimise transmission - Public Health England guidance for putting on and taking off face masks and safe storage is as follows: